Skip to content

 These activities are an investment that yields business value… streamlining work and rapidly delivering value to customers...

-Machine learning operations (MLOps) are the formal processes and requirements that govern activities within a data science project and facilitate its success and MLOps project management enables a team to motivate the project, define the problem, scope the work, and formalize communication.
+Machine learning operations (MLOps) are the formal processes and requirements that govern activities within a data science project and facilitate its success.
+MLOps project management enables a team to motivate the project, define the problem, scope the work, and formalize communication.
 Efficient project execution, the focus of this article, reduces or eliminates common project failure modes by leveraging workflow, development, testing, and experimentation activities.

 • Project workflows act as guardrails to help plan, organize, and implement data science projects.